unir-grupo6/backend/api-endpoints.md

   - `page` (number, optional): Page number of the results.
 Default: 1.
   - `limit` (number, optional): Maximum number of routines per page.
 Default: 5.
   - `active` (boolean, optional): If `true`, only returns active routines (for the current date).
 If `false` or not specified, returns all routines for the user.
 Default: `false`.
-- **Response**: User object with the routines belonging to the authenticated user (paginated, optionally only active routines)
+- **Response**: User object with the routines belonging to the authenticated user (paginated, optionally only active routines).
+The response also includes:
+  - `total_routines`: total number of routines matching the query
+  - `current_page`: current page number
+  - `total_pages`: total number of pages
 - **Notes**: This endpoint returns only the routines of the user identified by the JWT token provided in the Authorization header.
 It does not return routines for other users.
 - **Possible errors**:
   - **401 Unauthorized**: `{ "message": "Authorization header is required" }` — The Authorization header is missing.